 Best Things to Do in Lexington KY: A Local's Guide

 If you have spent any real time in Lexington you know the difference between what the tourism websites tell you and what locals actually do.
-I have lived here long enough to have opinions, and this is the real list -- places I have been, things I have done, and a few spots I have not made it to yet but are absolutely on my radar.
+Whether you are looking for things to do in Lexington KY or just exploring the best local points of interest, this guide covers everything from Keeneland to the Distillery District and beyond.
+I have lived here long enough to have opinions, and this is the real list.
+Places I have been, things I have done, and a few spots I have not made it to yet but are absolutely on my radar.

 Keeneland